corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 Depending on demand and provided solution, this design might be extended to provide a framework to exchange use-case specific metrics, which is currently out of scope.

-Before diving into design, it is worth to emphasise that application level metrics are different from single node metrics in distributed application context.
-In distributed application program flow spans multiple machines over network, and it is possible to have poor application performance with nodes that perform outstandingly.
-That can be caused by unstable network, node cache invalidation, incorrect transaction batching, suboptimal flow sequence, etc.

 ## Scope